 Replacing the towel, I realized I’d forgotten to bring clothes into the bathroom.
 No worries.
 I would shimmy into the bedroom au naturel and grab some skivvies and shorts.
 I was in a good mood; even did a little two-step.
 And why not?
 The day was warm, and sun streamed through the floor-to-ceiling windows, all four blinds raised to showcase the light.

-As I hummed I’m Too Sexy, opening and closing drawers in search of the day’s Banana Republic options, my subconscious signaled an alarm.
+As I hummed I’m Too Sexy, opening and closing drawers in search of the day’s clothing options, my subconscious signaled an alarm.
 I froze, and a chill enveloped me.
 Something was off.
 With my back to the windows, I inched my spine into an upright position, my heart beating in my throat.
 Please say it ain’t so.

 On wobbly legs that no longer two-stepped, I turned around.
 I swallowed.
 There, a mere six feet away, carrying two-by-fours and hammering nails, worked five bearded and suspendered Amish men, their unobstructed window view anything but biblical.